 In this case, if you form a square on the shorter side, and then place another square of the same side length right next to it, and then remove both those squares, what is left is also a silver rectangle.
 As with the golden rectangle, you can repeat this process indefinitely, forming a sequence of ever smaller silver rectangles.

 Successive metallic ratios have analogous associated rectangles, which through a similar process can be shown to reproduce a smaller version of themselves.

-Given a golden rectangle, if you draw quarter circles in successive squares, you get what's called the golden spiral.
+Given a golden rectangle, if you draw quarter circles in successive squares, you get what is known as the golden spiral.

-For the silver ratio we can construct a spiral by arranging the squares within the rectangle as shown below:
+For the silver ratio we can construct a spiral-like shape by arranging the squares within the rectangle as shown below:

 The spiral for the metallic ratio is constructed as follows:

-Similarly, one can construct a spiral for for any .
-These are logarithmic spirals and they are described in polar coordinates as
+Similarly, one can construct a spiral shape for for any .
+These shapes are approximations logarithmic spirals and they are described in polar coordinates as

 for the varying values of

 In the Geogebra interactive below you can play with logarithmic spirals corresponding to various values of .

 Logarithmic spirals have the interesting property of self similarity, in that the shape of the spiral remains similar as you zoom in and out.
 We can see from the equation that when increases by an an angle of , increases by a factor of .